 Some of my most memorable weddings comes from my interactions with the Father of the Bride.
 It’s a tough day for them.
 Watching their baby girl walk down the aisle and turning his most precious possession over to another man….yeah, if you know ANYTHING about men, it’s a really, tough day for them.

 So today, for a very personal reason, I’d like to pay a little homage to past Father of the Brides (or affectionately called The FOB) who personally made a big impact with me.
 There are many more than just featured here…

 photo credit: studio b

 2007 FOB, Mark Burris

-What I loved about Steve he was a total business man with a great attitude.
+What I loved about Mark he was a total business man with a great attitude.
 He actually interviewed me while his daughter and Mom sat quietly.
 Steve would chuckle about the expense of “flour and water” for a wedding cake and roll his eyes at his wife’s obsession for the perfect floral or gown to wear.
 But secretly, he loves his family and would do anything for them.
 Our team worked extra hard to WOW him at his daughter’s wedding and we met his high standards.
-He also let me know at the end of the reception that he would of spent TWICE the amount that he did for his little girl.
-Steve, thanks for letting me know that AFTER the event….

 photo credit: jordan barclay

 2008 FOB, Doug Little